 Detailed Program Information

-- Informational Webinar: An interactive presentation including details about the Program, benefits for scholars and their institutions, what makes a successful candidate, alumni perspectives, project experiences, opportunities gained, directed research opportunities available in your field, and a Q&A session with past participants and directors.
-Tuesday, March 27, 2018, 7-8:00 pm ET (6-7:00 pm CT).
+- View the Informational Webinar: This presentation includes details about the Program, benefits for scholars and their institutions, what makes a successful candidate, alumni perspectives, project experiences, opportunities gained, directed research opportunities available in your field, and a Q&A session with past participants and directors.
+[47:50]

 - Board Certification/Continuing Certification: Learn more about the ABMS Program for Continuing Certification.